Codyvanzandt/beautiful-jekyll/_posts/python_imports.md

 And just like chapters can contain sub-chapters inside of them, packages can contain sub-packages!

 ## Back to Imports
-Now ththat Python code lives in packages and modules.
-It's time to get back to our original question: how do we use Python code that lives somewhere else?
+Now that we know where Python code lives, it's time to get back to our original question: how do we use Python code that lives somewhere else?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTYxMjEzNDgsLTE2NjI2NzQwNzEsMT
+eyJoaXN0b3J5IjpbLTIwOTg2MDk0NDQsLTE2NjI2NzQwNzEsMT
 gxMTk3Mjk1MCw0NzM2MjExNDNdfQ==
 -->